Industrial Trends 2024: Сloud-Based Solutions, Advanced Security and Metaverse

 Roman Shulenkov,

-Head of the Industrial Automation Unit at Promwad
+Head of Industrial Automation Unit at Promwad

 What industrial solutions should you invest in and include in your long-term strategy?
 As we support our clients worldwide with the development of advanced software and hardware solutions, we couldn't help but spot the latest trends in industrial automation that are driving the market forward.